JaredWestley/Calculate-odd-or-even-Python-code-to-C-/README.md

 </p>

 #### How to use
 It is very easy!
+This was coded as I thought it would be funny to use python code to create a C file.
 Change the value of power you want to use.
 Depending on what power you use, it may create a massive file!
 Run the python file, it will output a C file.
 Compile this C file, then run the executable and specify a number.

 #### Contributing
 If you have any idea how to make this app better, please [create a pull request](https://github.com/JaredWestley/Calculate-odd-or-even-Python-code-to-C-/compare).
 If you find any bug, please [create an issue](https://github.com/JaredWestley/Calculate-odd-or-even-Python-code-to-C-/issues/new).